 The chapters in this book were originally published as a special issue of the journal Tourism Geographies.

-Alan A. Lew, Joseph M. Cheer, Michael Haywood, Patrick Brouder and Noel B. Salazar
+Alan A. Lew, Joseph M. Cheer, K. Michael Haywood, Patrick Brouder and Noel B. Salazar

 1. Transforming the (tourism) world for good and (re)generating the potential ‘new normal’

 2. “We can’t return to normal”: committing to tourism equity in the post-pandemic age

 Stefanie Benjamin, Alana Dillette and Derek H. Alderman

 3. Reset redux: possible evolutionary pathways towards the transformation of tourism in a COVID-19 world

 4. COVID-19, indigenous peoples and tourism: a view from New Zealand

 5. Regenerative tourism needs diverse economic practices